Careers in Education: Beyond the Classroom | Teacher.org

 When thinking about a career in education, becoming a teacher is the most obvious choice.
-Even within teaching, the subject areas and age groups are so varied that a range of options exist.
+Even within teaching, the subject areas and age groups are so varied that there are many options.

-Below are several areas that can be utilized for employment and educator careers when entering the world of education.
+Below are several areas open to employment and educator careers when entering the world of education.

 Considering a Career in Education?